ThomasWong2022/pedlar/README.md

 # :chart_with_upwards_trend: pedlar
 Pedlar is an algorithmic trading platform for Python designed for trading events, competitions and sessions such as Algothons.
-It uses real time data from IEX and TrueFX
+It uses real time data from IEX and TrueFX.
+It aims to support trading multiple securities at a frequency up to a second.
+Bid and ask prices from the top of the orderbook are streamed.

 ## Getting Started
+All you need to do is to implement a method which is called everytime when new data comes in.
+The methods take 4 arguments which contains all the information you need for making trade decisions at the time. history is a dataframe containing the most recent history

 ### Installation